This is the second of three blog posts looking at how the menstruation taboo can undermine the diagnosis of various chronic health issues.

 We also know that women are disproportionately affected (at least 2:1) by a range of chronic health issues that share between 67%- 93%* of the same symptoms as PMS (Premenstrual Syndrome); such as anxiety, depression, Irritable Bowel Syndrome (IBS), migraine, and chronic fatigue syndrome.

-[* These percentages were calculated by comparing the lists of symptoms for each chronic health issue with those listed for PMS, according to the (evidence-based) NHS website.]
+[* These percentages were calculated by comparing the lists of symptoms for each chronic health issue with those listed for PMS, according to the NHS website (Feb 2016).]

 Yet, there is no medical specialisation, or comprehensive clinical training, on the intersection between the menstrual cycle and ill health (with the exception of migraine, and reproductive health).
-And there are no National Institute for Health and Care Excellence (NICE) diagnostic guidelines on identifying/ differentiating hormone-related symptoms.
-UK doctors have to instead rely on guidance developed by a charitable organisation (the National Association for PMS).
+And there are no National Institute for Health and Care Excellence (NICE) diagnostic guidelines on identifying/ differentiating cycle-related symptoms.

-UPDATE: The Royal College of Obstetrics & Gynaecology has since published (2017) guidelines on the clinical management of PMS- although they only list 7 premenstrual symptoms (with a bias towards the psychological); depression, anxiety, irritability, loss of confidence (?), mood swings, bloating, and mastalgia (breast pain).
+UPDATE: The Royal College of Obstetrics & Gynaecology has since published (2017) guidelines on the clinical management of PMS- although they only list 7 premenstrual symptoms; depression, anxiety, irritability, loss of confidence, mood swings, bloating, and mastalgia (breast pain).

 Additionally, since the average NHS General Practice consultation is now just 10 minutes long, patients and doctors alike may feel pressurised into prioritising symptoms based on severity/ impact, rather than taking the time to discuss all presenting symptoms.

-Whilst this approach can be very helpful for ruling out serious health issues relatively quickly, for some patients it can limit the entire diagnostic process by discounting any potential relationship with their menstrual cycle/ hormonal medication, at too early a stage (see Emily’s story below).
+Whilst this approach can be very helpful for ruling out serious health issues relatively quickly, for some patients it can limit the entire diagnostic process by discounting any potential relationship with their menstrual cycle/ hormonal medication, at too early a stage.

 Unfortunately, many of these symptoms are subjective in nature, i.e. they are perceptible only to the patient.
 For example, a doctor cannot easily observe or measure pain, nausea, a change in appetite, fatigue, visual disturbances, irritability, anxiety, or low mood.
 This increases the difficulty in conclusively distinguishing between symptoms caused by a chronic health issue e.g. depression, or IBS, and those caused by the menstrual cycle/ hormonal medication.